Days of Future Passed: Release

 Days of Future Passed was released on 17 November 1967 in the UK (delayed from a 3 November 1967 announcement), and arrived in the US in March 1968.
-It reached number 27 in the UK Albums Chart.
-In the US, it was a steady seller in the late 1960s, helped by FM radio play of "Nights in White Satin", and eventually peaked at number 2 on the US Billboard chart in 1972.
+It reached number 27 in the UK Albums Chart on February 13, 1968.
+In the US, it was a steady seller in the late 1960s, helped by FM radio play of "Nights in White Satin", also reaching a peak of number 27 by October 12, 1968.
+When a 1972 reissue of "Nights In White Satin" climbed to number 2, the album re-entered the US Billboard chart and eventually peaked at number 3.

 The U.S. mono version (Deram DE-16012) was pressed in a limited quantity as it was released during the "phase-out" of mono LP releases by the major record companies, thus it is an often-sought item amongst record collectors.

 Days of Future Passed was issued as a discrete Quadraphonic open-reel tape in 1977.
 This master was also used for a 2001 dts 5.1 channel audio CD release and again for a two-disc Deluxe Edition SACD release in 2006.

-On 17 November 2017 this original mix was made available for the first time on CD as Days of Future Passed 50th Anniversary Deluxe Edition.
-Also released The Moody Blues Days of Future Past Live that was recorded live in Toronto on 13 July 2017 with a full orchestra backup.
+In July 1978, it was discovered that the UK master tapes for Days of Future Passed had deteriorated.
+As a result of this, the album was remixed in its entirety in August 1978, which was used for reissues between 1978 and 2017.
+Some compilations, however, continued to use the original 1967 stereo mix for certain songs.
+The album's original mix was released in its entirety on compact disc in November 2017 as Days of Future Passed 50th Anniversary Deluxe Edition.
+Then in March 2018, the Moody Blues released Days of Future Passed Live that was recorded live in Toronto on 13 July 2017 with a full backup provided by the Toronto World Festival Orchestra.